melmatis/CEDARS/README.md

 save *cedars__download.py* in the same folder as the notebook you use to do analysis on CEDARS data

 ## Step 3: Define the Year(s)
 create a variable called `year` and set it equal to a 4 digit year in integer form.
-For example"
+For example:

 `year = [2023,2024]`